Girlfriend (NSYNC song): Background

 Two music videos exist for the single, which were both directed by Marc Klasfeld.
 The first video was released in late December 2001, while the Neptunes Remix debuted on March 12, 2002.

 Synopsis

 The music video featured the band dancing on cars, singing to girls and a drag race, which was won by Justin Timberlake.
 The Neptunes Remix featured scenes of Nelly spliced between shots of the pre-existing video.
 He is shown rapping next to Timberlake during both of his rap verses, as well as interacting with female models in the backseat of the car throughout this version of the video.
-Scenes of Timberlake initiating the drag race in the interlude, which is shown in the original video, are heavily omitted in the Neptunes Remix to accommodate for Nelly's rap verse, which his second rap verse replaces.
+Scenes of Timberlake initiating the drag race in the interlude, which is shown in the original video, are omitted in the remix to accommodate Nelly.